Hippocampal Circuit and Code for Cognition Lab (HCCCL)

 The Partner Group “Hippocampal Circuit and Code for Cognition Lab” (HCCCL) is working towards a better understanding of how the neural code underpinning memory is influenced by maturational and aging-related processes in lifespan development.

 Researchers of the lab aim (1) to characterize network changes within the human hippocampus, a brain area crucial for memory, and (2) to identify changes in memory performance that are associated with these network changes.
 For this purpose, the researchers predominantly carry out longitudinal studies using behavioral methods and magnetic resonance imaging (MRI).

-The Partner Group is headed by Attila Keresztes, a research scientist at the Brain Imaging Centre of the Research Centre for Natural Sciences in Budapest, Hungary.
+The Partner Group started its work on 1 February 2021 and will be working at the Institute until 31 January 2026.
+The Group is headed by Attila Keresztes, a research scientist at the Brain Imaging Centre of the Research Centre for Natural Sciences in Budapest, Hungary.
 He collaborates closely with various projects in the Centre for Lifespan Psychology.

 Partner Groups of the Max Planck Society

 By establishing Partner Groups, the Max Planck Society supports the international continuation of cooperation of researchers across the globe.
 The condition for this is that, following a research residency at a Max Planck Institute, top junior scientists (postdocs) return to a leading and appropriately-equipped laboratory in their home country and carry out further research on a subject that is also in the interests of their previous host Institute.